Football Special Teams

 The goals of the special teams are:

-Without a good special teams, a football team will struggle to earn points through kicking opportunities like field goals and extra points or prevent turnovers with punts.
+Without good special teams players, a football team will struggle to earn points through kicking opportunities like field goals and extra points, or to prevent turnovers with punts.

 Players on the special teams will perform:

 - Field goals